ecrows/reddit-uk-leak-accounts/README.md

   ...
 ```

-The resulting data is not edited, augmented, or filtered in any way.
+The data is not edited, augmented, or filtered in any way.
+Usage of this data is subject to the [Reddit API Terms of Use](https://www.reddit.com/wiki/api-terms).

 ## Requirements